FEHCom

-This page provides information about my personal settings, how I fight spam with Qmail 1.03/SPAMCONTROL 2.5.x.
+This page provides information about my personal settings, how I fight spam with s/qmail.

 My current email situation can be viewed here.
 You find the following MRTG diagrams created with my qmail-mrtg and organized in the following table:

-First, I have set up qmail-smtpd by means of SuperScript's sslserver and enable authentication thru Bruce Guenter's checkvpw:
+First, I have set up qmail-smtpd by means of my IPv6 enabled sslserver:

 #!/bin/sh